-- Although Section 6.5 describes the detailed semantics of each of the relation element types, the content of these elements follows the same form.
-The BioModels qualifiers relation elements must only contain a single rdf:Bag element which in turn must only contain one or more rdf:li elements.
-The rdf:li elements must only have a rdf:resource attribute containing a URI referring to an information resource (See Section 6.4). - Annotations in this format can be located at different depths within a model component.
+Although Section 6.5 describes the detailed semantics of each of the relation element types, the content of these elements follows the same form.
+The BioModels qualifiers relation elements must only contain a single rdf:Bag element which in turn must only contain one or more rdf:li elements, and may contain nested content providing additional annotations about the contents of the rdf:Bag.
+The rdf:li elements must only have a rdf:resource attribute containing a URI referring to an information resource (See Section 6.4).